mikewash/job-and-internship-tips/README.md

 Reference: [https://www.beamjobs.com/resumes/product-manager-resume-examples#product-manager-resume](https://www.beamjobs.com/resumes/product-manager-resume-examples#product-manager-resume)

-## Advice for if you are continuous applying and not getting anything
+## Advice for if you are continuously applying and not getting anything

-If you have applied to multiple jobs and not getting any responses you have to improve the quality of what you delivering in interviews

-If you have applied to multiple jobs and not getting any responses you need to improve the content of your resume.
-This can usually be done by adding self driven projects and getting your resume re-reviewed.
+If you're continuously applying and not receiving responses, it's crucial to enhance the quality of your resume.
+Adding self-driven projects and seeking feedback for improvement can be effective.

 ### Project Ideas
 [Project Ideas](https://arc.dev/developer-blog/programming-project-ideas/)